Gamera: History

 Daiei Film, which was already at the brink of bankruptcy, somewhat recovered due to the unexpected success of the 1965 film, which was considered to be "a mere rehash of Godzilla", "cheap" (Note: The Whale God and Gamera, the Giant Monster were black-and-white films due to budgetary problems; the 1956 film Warning from Space, which bears connections with Noriaki Yuasa and the Gamera franchise, was the first colored tokusatsu film in Japan.), "being forced on Noriaki Yuasa as no one wanted" (Note: Other filmmakers concerned Gamera to damage their careers, and some indeed regarded the 1965 Gamera film to spoil Yuasa's career.)
 (Note: Yuasa was the youngest employee director of Daiei Film at that time, and he was in need to make up for the commercial failure of his debut film If You're Happy, Clap Your Hands (1964).
 While other Daiei Film productions such as Daimajin and Zatoichi and Nemuri Kyōshirō were produced under the policy to interchange directors in rotations, the Gamera franchise was done by Yuasa and Niisan Takahashi.
 Yuasa was also driven to associate with the tokusatsu genre after resignations of experienced crews such as aforementioned Yonesaburo Tsukiji, and Toru Matoba's transfer to Tsuburaya Productions.
 This was also accelerated as employee directors of the company were required to promote notable actors and new actresses, and tokusatsu productions especially Gamera and Daimajin were considered useful for this purpose, while Kojiro Hongo initially didn't favor to participate in tokusatsu films and tried to avoid doing so.), and "destined to flop", (Note: General pre-release interviews were rather negative among Daiei staffs, and even Noriaki Yuasa believed it would fail since the beginning.
 However, Masaichi Nagata, unlike others, complimented the film, and his dictatorial authority made others to follow him against their wills, and Yuasa was indeed confused with the success of the film.) and launched the Daimajin and the Yokai Monsters, and these tokusatsu franchises gained popularity despite limited and continuously decreasing budgets and the declines of the First Kaiju Boom and domestic film industries (partially due to the success of the Gamera franchise) (Note: Depletions of budgets and ideas were inescapable after all major film companies committed in the kaiju genre both on films and television programs in response to the successes of Gamera and Godzilla and Ultraman and Ultra Q. The tokusatsu genre also contributed in the popularity of the television industries and the decline of domestic film industries, and Masaichi Nagata devoted in the establishment of the aforementioned Japanese Film Export Promotion Association to support the film industries.) and the arise of the more affordable "Yokai Boom".
-Serializations of Gamera and Daimajin franchises were also promoted as the Japanese government valued exportations of tokusatsu productions to the global markets to acquire foreign currencies.
+Serializations of Gamera and Daimajin franchises were also promoted as the Japanese government valued exportations of tokusatsu productions (because of influences from Nagata) to the global markets to acquire foreign currencies.
 Gamera vs. Viras was originally considered as the last Showa production, however the franchise was further continued in response to its popularity.